CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This is a concise, well-structured skill that efficiently communicates the voice-call plugin's capabilities.
-Its main weaknesses are the lack of executable tool-call examples (only parameter signatures are listed) and the absence of an explicit workflow sequence with error handling for what is an external, potentially costly operation (making real phone calls).
+This is a lean, well-structured skill that efficiently communicates how to use the voice-call plugin.
+Its main weaknesses are the lack of concrete tool invocation examples (only parameter signatures are listed) and the absence of an explicit workflow sequence or error-handling guidance for the multi-step call lifecycle.

 Suggestions

-Add a concrete tool-call example showing a full initiate_call → get_status → end_call sequence with actual parameter values.
+Add a concrete tool invocation example showing a full initiate_call → get_status → end_call sequence with actual parameter values.

 DimensionReasoningScore